Who am I?

 I am a fervent believer in Open science and reproducible research.
 As such most of my work and all of my recent works can be found online on various platforms: my research page; my list of publications; my software on GitHub; some recent papers on arXiv.
 You may also drop me an email, should you need more references.
 I have also contributed to some open source projects, such as

-I am very gereatful to have had the opportunity to teach and talk in various places around the world, including:
+I am very grateful to have had the opportunity to teach and talk in various places around the world, including:

 As a researcher, I am generally interested in applications of sparse approximation and signal processing to general mathematical and engineering problems.
+I am now tackling new challenges in algorithmic differentiation and contribute on theoretical aspects as well as implementations within the source to source differentiation software TAPENADE.
 I have contributed to many very diverse areas including (in non logical order) Optimal Coherence Tomography; Numerical solutions to parametric PDEs; Numerical recovery of sparse signals; Metagenomics; ...

 This page is an ongoing work and contains only a subset of what it is hoped it will contain soon